 This prospectus is part of a registration statement that we filed with the Securities and Exchange Commission, or SEC, using a "shelf" registration process.
 Under this process, we may from time to time offer and sell to the public any or all of the securities described in the registration statement in one or more offerings.
 This prospectus provides you with a general description of the securities we may offer.
 Each time we offer to sell any of the securities registered under this prospectus, we will provide a supplement to this prospectus that will contain specific information about the terms of that offering.
 The prospectus supplement may also add, update or change information contained in this prospectus or in the documents incorporated by reference into this prospectus.
-If there is any inconsistency between the information in this prospectus and the information in the prospectus supplement, you should rely on the information in the prospectus supplement.
-It is important for you to consider the information contained in this prospectus and any prospectus supplement together with additional information described under the heading "Where You Can Find Additional Information."
+If there is any inconsistency between the information in this prospectus and the information in the prospectus supplement.
+It is important for you to consider the information contained in this prospectus supplement together with additional information described under the heading "Where You Can Find Additional Information."